Why is it that food always tastes better when you’re camping? Is it the fresh air? Is it eating around a campfire? It is the company you’re with?

 Maybe it’s all of the above.
 Or maybe there’s just some special magic that happens when you’re enjoying food in the great outdoors.
 Whatever it is, mealtime with my family and friends is one of my favorite things about overlanding.

-And, whether you’re an aspiring Gordon Ramsay or you follow the KISS (keep it simple silly) method of cooking, the key to stress-free, good-eating on the trail is planning.
+And, whether you’re an aspiring Gordon Ramsay or you follow the KISS (keep it simple silly) method of camp cooking, the key to stress-free, good-eating on the trail is planning.

-How Many Mouths Are You Feeding?
+How Many Mouths Are You Feeding at Camp?

 When Brad and I camp with a group everyone often takes turns with dinner, breakfast, or both.
 This means there will be at least one night or morning that I’m cooking for everyone, so I make sure to factor that in when I'm calculating how much food I'll need.

 Taking turns with meals is a great way to divvy up cooking duties with the added bonus being that there will be at least one meal when you don’t have to do anything except sit back, relax, and enjoy the food.

 If you’re hitting the trail with friends or family, just make sure to coordinate this in advance and don’t forget to ask about food allergies—anaphylactic shock on the trail might make for an adventure, just not a great one.